Sethrot/AutoLoader/README.md

 <img width="620" height="420" alt="image" src="https://github.com/user-attachments/assets/2735a6ec-714a-4fb2-8026-6e722e5241e3" />

-2) **Add one line to the top of your empty job file**
+2) **Add one line to the top of your empty job file** If you're already familiar with how GearSwap works, add this line to the top of your existing lua:
 ```lua
 include("autoloader")
 ```
+If you don't have any GearSwap luas yet:

 Check [data/Seloan_DRK.lua](https://github.com/NeatMachine/AutoLoader/blob/main/data/Seloan_DRK.lua) for a minimal job file, which is a good place to start.

 For intermediate, [data/Seloan_RDM.lua](https://github.com/NeatMachine/AutoLoader/blob/main/data/Seloan_RDM.lua) is my starter RDM file.